martijnsark/TicTacToe_in_Python/README.md

 ### The second game version details:

-In this version i shifted my focus from user expierence to functionality.
+In this version i shifted my focus from user experience to functionality.

 all features i intended to get working work in this version how ever, this was at cost of the visual quality and User-friendliness

-this concludes the credits  of the second version which included:
+I worked based on iterations and this version took one iterations to make.

+These are the related files to this version:
 - in the "other-versions-of-the-game" folder,
-  - you can find the "2.0less-graphical-AI-foccused-game" folder,
+  - you can find the "2.0less-graphical-AI-focused-game" folder,
-    - which holds this "MiniMax_AI_implimentation_game.ipynb" Jupyter notebook file.
+    - which holds this "MiniMax_AI_implementation_game.ipynb" Jupyter notebook file.
 ^this is the only file you need

 <br><br>